This topic covers the administration and management of Sources

 .
 To associate existing samples with this source, see this topic: Associate Samples with Sources

 View Lineage, Samples, Assays, and Jobs

 Use the Overview, Lineage, Samples, Assays, and Jobs

-tab for a source (circled above) to see the other information associated with this particular source.Lineage
+tab for a source to see the other information associated with this particular source.Lineage

 : See the lineage of samples associated with this source.
 Learn more about browsing lineage graphs and grids here

-: This tab lists the direct children, grandchildren, and further descendants from this source.
+: This tab lists the direct children, grandchildren, and further descendants from this source, including any aliquots.
 Learn more below

 : On the Assay

-tab, the data you see is what has been uploaded for the samples associated with this source, not for the source itself.Jobs
+tab, the data you see is what has been uploaded for any samples associated with this source, not for the source itself.Jobs

 : See workflow jobs associated with samples from this source.